AdaCore/spark2014/docs/ug/gnatprove.rst

    * Next: Is it the establishment of the loop invariant that fails?
 If the rest of the loop proof has succeded, the reason for this failure is external to the loop.
 Consider if the precondition of your loop is strong enough?
-Maybe you need some more initialisation code before your loop?
+Maybe you need some more initialization code before your loop?
 Or a pre-condition to the subprogram?
 Lastly, consider if your loop invariant is too strong?
 Is it contradictory?